Blyth Spartans A.F.C.: Rise up the pyramid

+Blyth's next memorable cup run came in their first season as a Northern Premier League Premier Division club in 1995–96, when they travelled to high flying Division Three side Bury and won 2–0.
+In the second round, Blyth again were on their travels this time to Division Two side Stockport County where they lost 2–0.
 The club's first season in the Northern Premier League was memorable, winning the First Division Championship and the Unifilla First Division League Cup.
 Since gaining promotion the club has held its own in the Premier division, finishing 6th and 7th in its first two seasons as well as lifting the President's Cup defeating former Conference side Runcorn in the final.
+In 1997–98, under the managership of John Burridge, Blyth travelled to Second Division side Blackpool.
+A memorable first round proper game saw Blackpool run out 4–3 winners with a last-minute winner.